Fundamentals of Surface and Nanoscale Science

-After the module students have acquired basic knowledge of surface science concepts and techniques, including 2D-crystallography, elemental and chemical analysis at surfaces, electronic, vibrational and magnetic properties of surfaces, adsorbate bond formation, surface dynamical processes like diffusion, adsorption and desorption, and surface chemical reactions in heterogenous catalysis.
-Students have learned which kinds of nanoscale objects and nanostructured surfaces exist.
-Their properties are discussed as well as the underlying fabrication schemes, including top-down and bottom-up approaches.
-Special emphasis will be put on self-assembly & self-organized growth processes.
-Examples for applications of nano-objects in chemistry (catalysis) and electronics/spintronics will conclude this module.
+- understand and describe several surface science concepts and techniques, including 2D-crystallography, elemental and chemical analysis at surfaces, electronic, vibrational and magnetic properties of surfaces, adsorbate bond formation, surface dynamical processes like diffusion, adsorption and desorption, and surface chemical reactions in heterogenous catalysis

 While there are no strict requirements, previous exposure to quantum mechanics and thermal physics and the basic notions of atomic, molecular & condensed matter physics will be helpful.

 |VO||2||Fundamentals of Surface and Nanoscale Science||

 Assistants: Papageorgiou, A.

 Tue, 14:00–16:00, PH II 227